SABS-R3/software-engineering-projects/_episodes/01-introduction.md

 ## Structure of the project days

 Each project team is free to organise their interaction according to what works best for the group.
-Each group will have a breakout room to meet virtually and to plan their project.
+You are free to meet as a group in the DTC, and each group will be assigned a student room in the building.
+Each group will also have a breakout room to meet virtually if required.
 Each group should create issues on their repository corresponding to individual work items, and assign these members of the group.
 Each group should identify a workflow that they will use to add code to the repository (e.g. one branch per issue, then a pull request once the work is ready to add to the main branch).

 ## Hand-in